Cairi-S/tom-poulson/README.md

 Ideal client:
 - English speaking.
 - Is an individual looking for a musician for a private event.
-- Are an orchestra or music group looking to collaborate on a project.
+- Is an orchestra or music group looking to collaborate on a project.
-- Is an individual with a keen interest/knowledge in classical and contemporary music.
+- Is an individual with a keen interest/knowledge in classical and/or contemporary music.

 Why this project is important:
-- As classical musicians often work across multiple areas their websites can often quickly overload the user with too much information.
+- As classical musicians often work across multiple areas their websites can quickly overload the user with too much information.
-- This website aims to break down the different areas the musician works within to clear, accessible areas so the user can quickly navigate to the section they are interested in whilst also encouraging them to continue browsing the website.
+- This website aims to break down the different areas the musician works within, into clear accessible areas so that the user can quickly navigate to the section they are interested in whilst also encouraging them to continue browsing the website.

 First Time Visitor Goals:
 - Visiting the site for the first time, I want to discover more about the musician and find reviews of their concerts to see if I should consider making a booking.